evanperez444/evanperez444.github.io/README.md

 **Python Machine Learning Engineer Intern**
 June 2023 – Present

-- Developed a RAG-based LLM application to extract and organize financial data from text documents, reducing research time by 85%
+- Developed a RAG-based LLM application that enables users to extract and organize financial data from text documents using LangChain and OpenAI API, reducing business intelligence research time by 85%
-- Built an LLM output validation system using NLTK and integrated topic modeling and keyword extraction
+- Built an LLM output validation system using NLTK, integrated topic modeling and keyword extraction
-- Engineered a YOLO-driven machine-learning pipeline for object detection in satellite imagery, achieving 84% accuracy
+- Engineered a YOLO-driven machine-learning pipeline that allows users to detect objects in satellite imagery, extract the geospatial coordinates of objects with GDAL, and record object data simultaneously
+- Deployed the ML pipeline in a hurricane disaster relief response and detected blue tarps with 84% accuracy
-- Created an object detection website with CSS/JavaScript frontend and Python backend integrating YOLO framework
+- Created an object detection website that allows users to run YOLO on their images.
+Used CSS/JavaScript for frontend interaction and image uploading while utilizing Python to integrate the YOLO framework

 ### Ursa Space Systems
 Ithaca, NY
 **NASA New York Space Grant - Data Science Intern**
 May 2022 – August 2022

-- Reduced geospatial data preprocessing time by 90% with a Python command line tool for CSV to GEOJSON conversion
+- Reduced geospatial data preprocessing time by 90% by developing a Python command line prompt tool that enabled the automated mass conversion of 1000+ CSV files from AWS into a GEOJSON format.
+Verified the tool’s functionality and calculations in QGIS by overlaying the output with SAR satellite imagery
-- Procured insights on machine learning model performance and discovered K-Fold Cross Validation improvements
+- Procured machine learning model performance insights by retraining a classification model over newly converted and existing data within EC2, discovered that K-Fold Cross Validation could improve accuracy

 ### Gamco Corporation
 Queens, NY
 **Computer Systems Analyst**
 January 2022 – April 2022

-- Reduced inventory counting time from 2 months to 2 weeks with an Excel-based digital solution
+- Reduced inventory counting time from two months to two weeks by building an Excel-based digital solution.
+Collaborated with inventory managers and shop floor workers to customize the tool to their needs
-- Screened software engineers and sales representatives for $250,000 ERP system purchase
+- Screened software engineers and sales representatives to determine the best Enterprise Resource Planning company from which to make a $250,000 cloud-based software purchase based on Gamco’s requirements

 ## SUPPORTING EXPERIENCE
 ### CUNY Tech Prep